 Temperatures in the gorge are mild year-round, rarely dipping below 30 degrees in winter and hovering in the high 70s in mid-summer.
 As throughout Oregon, however, elevation is often a more significant factor than season, and an hour-long drive to Mt.
 Hood's Timberline Lodge can reduce those mid-summer temps by 20–30 degrees.
 Don't forget that the higher reaches of Mt.
 Hood retain snow as late as August.

 In early fall, look for maple, tamarack, and aspen trees around the gorge, bursting with brilliant red and gold color.
 No matter the season, the basalt cliffs, the acres of lush forest, and that glorious expanse of water make the gorge worth visiting time and again.

 Maryhill Winery Concert Series.
-Twenty minutes from The Dalles on the Washington side of the Gorge, Maryhill Winery hosts late summer concerts in a cozy, 4,000-person amphitheater. www.maryhillwinery.com.
+About 20 minutes east of The Dalles on the Washington side of the Gorge, Maryhill Winery hosts summer concerts, drawing some nationally renowned rock and pop acts, in a cozy, 4,000-person amphitheater. www.maryhillwinery.com.

 Holiday Wine & Art Festival.
 Held in mid-November at the Resort at the Mountain in Welches, this holiday-themed gathering features tastings from several prominent wineries and a marketplace of crafts vendors and artisans. www.theresort.com.

 Hood River Hops Fest.
 In late September, beer lovers have the chance to sample some 60 hop-intensive beers in Hood River, which has become one of the top small towns in Oregon for craft brewing. www.hoodriver.org.